 What is the Time Line for Admissions and application for International Students?

-International Student applicants should complete the application process by June 1 for the fall semester (September) or November 15 for the spring (January) semester.
+International Student applicants should complete the application process by June 1 for the fall semester (September) or November 15 for the spring (January) semester, except in the case of Canadian Applicants.
+Canadian students do NOT need a student visa, so the deadline is 3 weeks prior to the start of classes each semester.
 The JCC application and international student applications must be completed before an admission decision can be made.
 An I-20 Certificate of Eligibility for non-immigrant (F-1) students will be issued concurrent with an acceptance letter to the College.

 Does an International Student have to attend full-time?